 Being granted high value residency

-The Chief Minister can grant 'entitled' status to a high value resident if he is satisfied that doing so will have a social or economic benefit, and is in the best interests of the community.
+The Chief Minister can grant entitled residential status to a high value resident if they're satisfied that doing so will have a social or economic benefit, and is in the best interests of the community.

 Residential statuses and what they mean